Get a free, no obligation personal loan quote with rates as low as 9.99%

 Much like in Canada, you’ll need to pay taxes on gains when you sell an investment property in the U.S. However, the taxation process works a little differently as a foreigner selling a property in the U.S.

-When you sell property in the U.S., you’ll first be obligated to pay the U.S. government, even though you’re a non-resident of the U.S. If you owned the property for at least a year and are a single tax filer, you’ll have to pay long-term capital gains tax at one of the following rates, as of 2024:
+When you sell property in the U.S., you’ll first be obligated to pay the U.S. government, even though you’re a non-resident of the U.S. If you owned the property for at least a year and are a single tax filer, you’ll have to pay long-term capital gains tax of 0%, 15% or 20% depending on your income.

 If you owned the property for less than one year, capital gains are taxed as regular income.
 As mentioned, you’ll also have to report your worldwide gains to the Canadian government when you file your income taxes.
 As such, you’ll need to pay taxes on income earned from the sale of your U.S. property to both the Canadian and U.S. governments.